BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - String message is an ESP32 server message to be added to the message queue.
+  - String message is an ESP32 server message to be added to the message queue.
 Queued messages can be displayed using dmesg telnet command.

 ## telnetServer class constructor